p-adic equidistribution of CM points: Intersection numbers

 The second equality follows trivially from the definitions and Lemma \ref{comp jN}.
-The third one is proved exactly in the same way as \cite[(4.8)]{li}.
-We recall Li's idea: the intersection number in $\cG_{F}^{2}$, as the length of a module supported at the closed point of $\cG_{F}^{2}$, is the same as the intersection number of the restrictions to a sufficiently thick Artinian thickening $\cG_{F, [N]}^{2}= \Spf \OO_{\cG_{F}^{2}} /\frakm_{\cG_{F}^{2}}^{q^{2N}}$ (this equality is \cite[(4.11)]{li}) of the closed point; here ``sufficiently thick'' means that $q^{2N}$ should be greater than the intersection number.
+The third one is proved exactly in the same way as \cite[(4.10)]{li}.
+We recall Li's idea: the intersection number in $\cG_{F}^{2}$, as the length of a module supported at the closed point of $\cG_{F}^{2}$, is the same as the intersection number of the restrictions to a sufficiently thick Artinian thickening

+where the natural inclusion $\iota_{N}$ is the map denoted by $j_{M}$ in \cite[(4.16)]{li} (with the $M$ of \emph{loc. cit.} being equal to our $N$).
+Here, ``sufficiently thick'' means that $q^{2N}$ should be greater than the intersection number.

-We now prove the first equality based on the argument to prove \cite[(4.6), (4.7)]{li}, only writing the details which are different from \emph{loc. cit.} By (the proof of) Corollary \ref{compare cycles}, for all sufficiently large $N$ and $M$ we have
+We now prove the first equality based on the argument to prove \cite[(4.8), (4.9)]{li}, only writing the details that are different from \emph{loc. cit.} By (the proof of) Corollary \ref{compare cycles}, for all sufficiently large $N$ and $M$ we have